-Appendix 4.1 Department of Environment and Natural Resources
+Appendix 4.1 Department of Environment and Natural Resources and Regional Landscape Boards

-Special conditions for employees of the Department of Environment and Natural Resources engaged in bushfire suppression duties.
+Special conditions for employees of the Department of Environment and Natural Resources and the Regional Landscape Boards engaged in bushfire suppression duties.

-This Workplace Flexibility Agreement (WFA) only applies within the Department for Environment and Natural Resources (or successor agency) and will be binding on persons employed pursuant to this enterprise agreement to undertake Bushfire Suppression duties.
+This Workplace Flexibility Agreement (WFA) only applies within the Department for Environment and Natural Resources (or successor agency) and the Regional Landscape Boards and will be binding on persons employed pursuant to this enterprise agreement to undertake Bushfire Suppression duties.

-DEPARTMENT OF ENVIRONMENT AND NATURAL RESOURCES SALARIED AND WEEKLY PAID EMPLOYEES
+DEPARTMENT OF ENVIRONMENT AND WATER SALARIED AND WEEKLY PAID EMPLOYEES